vegaprotocol/vegawallet/README.md

 ### Execute the program

 > Tip: You'll need to run the commands from the directory you've saved the wallet file in.
-Use the command 'pwd' to find out where your terminal is looking in the file system.
-Use the command 'cd' and the path/to/wallet/directory to tell the command line where to find the file.
+Use the command `pwd` to find out where your terminal is looking in the file system.
+Use the command `cd` and the path/to/wallet/directory to tell the command line where to find the file.

 > Tip: You can use the tab key to auto-fill the name of the file, after you type the first few characters.